Evolution of Worcestershire county boundaries since 1844: New Worcestershire (1998 to present)

 Hereford and Worcester County Council ceased to exist on 1 April 1998 and was replaced by the new non-metropolitan, administrative and ceremonial county of Worcestershire.
 The new county regained its historic border with Herefordshire, which became a unitary authority.

 The former "Hereford & Worcester" districts of Redditch, Worcester, Bromsgrove, Wychavon and Wyre Forest were retained with little or no change.
 The Leominster and Malvern Hills districts crossed over the historic border, so a new Malvern Hills district was created from the parts of those two districts within the restored Worcestershire boundaries.
 The external boundaries of the new county are shown in Fig 14; they have not altered since the 1998 split.

 Following the abolition of the county of Hereford & Worcester some cross-boundary organisations and resources remain shared by the two counties.
 These include waste management, the youth offending service, Hereford & Worcester Fire & Rescue Service and the radio station BBC Hereford & Worcester.
-Meanwhile, the BBC's commercial radio counterpart; Free Radio (formerly Radio Wyvern) broadcasts to the two counties and is regarded as a single licence area by the Office of Communications.
+Meanwhile, the BBC's commercial radio counterpart; Hits Radio (formerly Radio Wyvern) broadcasts to the two counties and is regarded as a single licence area by the Office of Communications.
 West Mercia Police is still shared with Herefordshire, Shropshire and Telford & Wrekin.
 The Hereford & Worcester Ambulance Service was merged into the wider West Midlands Ambulance Service NHS Foundation Trust in 2006.
 In April 2020; the four NHS Clinical Commissioning Groups of Herefordshire and Worcestershire were merged into one organisation.

 The West Midlands legally exists to this day as a metropolitan and ceremonial county, with countywide functions such as West Midlands Police, West Midlands Fire Service and Transport for West Midlands.
 All of the original metropolitan counties are now combined authorities, which are 'top tier' statutory bodies resembling the former metropolitan county councils.
 However 'Non-Metropolitan Authority' groupings are also becoming involved with the combined authority process.